rust-lang/rfcs/0000-virtual.md

   representation scheme from RFC 9 with a different mechanism for inheritance.

 * [Extending enums (11)](https://github.com/rust-lang/rfcs/pull/11) Proposes
-  combining enums and structs in a similar, but not identical to this RFC.
+  combining enums and structs in a similar, but not identical way to this RFC.
   Introduces `impl ... as match` and `impl ... use ...` to handle method dispatch.